au-rajesh-sharma/shopplusplus/README.md

 Normal users can browse products, search products, add to cart, update/delete from cart, login, place order, pay for their orders by PayPal (mock payment through PayPal sandbox url), view their profile/orders, update profile, and more.

 Admin users can login, and -
-view/add/edit and update: Products (including upload of image files) view/edit and update users (users can't be deleted) view order details, and mark as paid, mark as delivered
+view/add/edit/update/delete Products (including upload of image files); view/edit and update users (users can't be deleted, password can't be updated); view order details, and mark as paid, mark as delivered.

 ## [Important login / PayPal details for running / testing the app]